Second hour now underway on the Rush Limbaugh program.

 And we finally got a handle on taxes to some degree until they crept back up.

-But the point the point here is I remember my parents talking about uh the war and how they had to rely on ration stamps to get the essentials of life.
+But the point here is, I remember my parents talking about the war and how they had to rely on ration stamps to get the essentials of life, whether it was gasoline, whether it was foodstuffs, you name it.

-So what you do when government goes on a binge is you ration all the other things that make make life, well, wealthy or make life good or make life sustainable.
+So what you do when government goes on a binge is you ration all the other things that make life, well, wealthy or make life good or make life sustainable.

 That is not the answer to economic growth.

-We keep government limited where we possibly can everywhere, so that the resources are devoted to private markets, which can direct them in a much more efficient way, primarily market discipline.
+You provide the military or we fund the military we need, whatever that cost is, but we keep government, we keep government limited where we possibly can everywhere so that the resources are devoted to private markets which can direct them in a much more efficient way, primarily market discipline.

 If you're wasting resources in the marketplace, your business shuts down, your enterprise shuts down.